 4. Exceptions in Supplier Landscape

-If you have followed this article up to this part, you probably understood the core differences between the M2M and IoT technologies.
-Furthermore, if you look at the supplier landscape, you will surely understand the major exceptions to have a different approach toward IoT and M2M.
+If you have followed this article up to this part, you probably understand the core differences between the M2M and IoT technologies.
+Furthermore, if you look at the supplier landscape, you will surely understand the major exceptions to having a different approach toward IoT and M2M.

-It is evident that they are going to develop rapidly to complement each other to enhance the functionalities.
+They are going to develop rapidly to complement each other to enhance their functionalities.
 But, again, suppliers come with different competencies to enable users to generate values and opportunities from the remote access solution.

 Many people consider M2M as plumbing, but IoT can render universal solutions to facilitate scalability.
 Although M2M comprises embedded hardware and telecommunication networks, more and more companies are trying to incorporate IoT capabilities.

 On the other hand, IoT suppliers are focusing on software and enterprise-level integrations.
-So you can clearly understand internal development, acquisition, or partnering with IoT suppliers are going to play a crucial role in minimizing the gap between IoT and M2M in the coming years.
+So, you can clearly understand that internal development, acquisition, or partnering with IoT suppliers will play a crucial role in minimizing the gap between IoT and M2M in the coming years.

-This is another important point you should consider to understand IoT vs M2M in a broader sense.
-When we are talking about the future of the technologies, IoT should definitely come first compared to M2M.
+This is another important point you should consider to understand IoT vs. M2M in a broader sense.
+When we are talking about the future of technologies, IoT should definitely come first compared to M2M.
 This is because IoT has become the most common name in this industry.

-Starting from home to small and even large enterprises can benefit from the IoT solutions nowadays, which clearly authenticate its bright future scope.
+Starting from home, small and even large enterprises can benefit from the IoT solutions nowadays, which clearly authenticate its bright future scope.

 Besides wearable devices, smart sensors and applications have taken the IoT possibilities to the next stage.
 As a result, IoT is also contributing to the health sector, traffic monitoring, agriculture, hospitality, and the automotive industry as well.